High school educators or counselors

 Saturday Morning Art Classes are available for students in grades 1-12 and range throughout all media and skill levels, providing a high level of creative thinking for young ages.

 Creative Summer Workshops are weeklong hands-on courses at CCAD for students in grades 1-12, offering opportunities for students interested in art to develop their skills in a creative and mentoring environment.
 Younger grades explore the hues and values of color, storytelling and modeling, botanical art, paper toys, printmaking and more.
 Students in grades 5-8 discover the foundations of drawing, painting, digital media, mini comics and flipbook animation.
 Students in grades 7-9 look deeper into animation, digital photography, fashion design, expressive drawing, ceramics and stop-motion animation.

 Learn more about financial aid and scholarship opportunities here.

-Our alumni, faculty and students are constantly making news.
-Click here to check out what they’ve been up to.
+Our alumni, faculty, and students are constantly making news.
+Check out what they have been up to.

 We bet you know a stellar art and design high school who should be on our radar.
-If so, contact Jordan Smith at 614.222.3236 or firstname.lastname@example.org.
+If so, contact our Admissions office at 614.222.3261 or [email protected].

 Check out our portfolio page for tips on developing a strong creative body of work.